philipmw/cognito-playground/README.md

 1. A CloudFormation template that sets up the Amazon Cognito user pool, identity pool, a DynamoDB table for visit tracking, and IAM roles and policies.
-2. A simple React webapp that accepts the auth code from Cognito user pool's web login endpoint, exchanges the code for JWT tokens, then requests an identity pool ID and short-term AWS credentials to interact with other AWS services (DynamoDB in our case).
+2. A React webapp that accepts the auth code from Cognito user pool's web login endpoint, exchanges the code for JWT tokens, then requests an identity pool ID and short-term AWS credentials to interact with services.
+    The app interacts with DynamoDB directly using the short-term AWS credentials, and it interacts with a protected API Gateway endpoint using the JWT.
+   (This is not great.
+See *Limitations* section.)

 ## Setup